What Are the Best and Worst US States to Drive In?

 Methodology

-Each metric received a specific weight based on its impact on your daily driving experience, then we calculated a final ranking score through a weighted average.
+Each metric received a weight based on its impact on the driving experience.
+A weighted average produced the final ranking score.
 The state with the lowest final ranking score ranks as the worst place to drive.

-• Congestion (25%) measures how much time you lose sitting in traffic.
-We tracked vehicle miles traveled per lane mile—how many vehicles use each mile-long stretch of road annually—using 2022 data from the Federal Highway Administration (12.5%).
-We also measured average commute times in minutes from the Census Bureau's 2022 one-year American Community Survey (12.5%).
+• Congestion (25%) measures time lost to traffic.
+Vehicle miles traveled per lane mile (how many vehicles use each mile-long stretch of road annually) came from 2022 Federal Highway Administration data (12.5%).
+The Census Bureau's 2022 one-year American Community Survey supplied average commute times in minutes (12.5%).

-• Cost (20%) captures what you actually pay to drive.
-Gas prices per gallon for mid-grade gas came from CollectAPI's Gas Prices API accessed in July 2024 (5%).
-Annual toll costs per vehicle divided government highway spending funded by toll revenue by the number of registered vehicles per state, using 2021 Federal Highway Administration data.
-Delaware's 2021 vehicle registration came directly from Delaware State Police's Reports/Statistics due to discrepancies in FHA data showing an unexplained drop from 2020 to 2021 (5%).
-Annual auto insurance premiums used the cheapest full coverage option in each state from state insurance departments and Quadrant Information Services, with quotes current as of July 2024 (5%).
+• Cost (20%) covers the out-of-pocket expense of driving.
+Gas prices per gallon for mid-grade gas came from CollectAPI's Gas Prices API, accessed in July 2024 (5%).
+Annual toll costs per vehicle divided government highway spending funded by toll revenue by the number of registered vehicles per state; the source was 2021 Federal Highway Administration data.
+Delaware's 2021 vehicle registration came directly from Delaware State Police's Reports/Statistics because FHWA data had an unexplained drop from 2020 to 2021 (5%).
+Annual auto insurance premiums used the cheapest full coverage option in each state from state insurance departments and Quadrant Information Services; quotes are current as of July 2024 (5%).
 Annual maintenance costs came from CarMD 2021 data (5%).

-• Infrastructure (20%) shows whether you're driving on smooth roads or dodging potholes.
+• Infrastructure (20%) shows road and bridge conditions across states.
 The percentage of roads in acceptable condition used the International Roughness Index (IRI), where lower values mean smoother roads.
-"Acceptable" means an IRI ≤170, covering roads rated "Good" and "Fair" in 2022 Bureau of Transportation Statistics data (15%).
-The percentage of bridges in acceptable condition counted bridges scoring at least 5 out of 10—excellent bridges score 7+, poor ones score 4 or less.
-This rating assessed the driving surface, underlying structure and other components using 2023 Bureau of Transportation Statistics data (5%).
+"Acceptable" means an IRI of 170 or below; roads rated "Good" and "Fair" in 2022 Bureau of Transportation Statistics data met this threshold (15%).
+For bridges, the analysis counted those scoring at least 5 out of 10.
+Excellent bridges score 7 or above; poor ones score 4 or below.
+This rating assessed the driving surface, underlying structure and other components based on 2023 Bureau of Transportation Statistics data (5%).

-• Weather (10%) measures how dangerous conditions affect your drive.
-Both car fatalities in rainy weather per 100,000 people (5%) and car fatalities in snowy weather per 100,000 people (5%) came from 2021 National Highway Traffic Safety Administration data.
+• Weather (10%) measures how dangerous conditions affect driving.
+Car fatalities in rainy weather per 100,000 people (5%) and car fatalities in snowy weather per 100,000 people (5%) both came from 2021 National Highway Traffic Safety Administration data.

 Full Dataset